Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 ## ozone

-ozone is an instance of [Sigyn](https://github.com/Libera-Chat/Sigyn).
+ozone is anti spam bot which kills and klines spammers. ozone is an instance of [Sigyn](https://github.com/Libera-Chat/Sigyn).

 When your channel is being targeted by spam bots, you can `/invite ozone` **If you run some bots, you should voice them** otherwise ozone could ban them if they are too verbose.